-Columns 4 and 7 of Table 5 show that while the income elasticities of carbohydrates and protein for urban households in Table 3 are positive in the population deficient in these two nutrients, these elasticities cease to be statistically significant among nourished households.
-Younger households with average age of household members between 30 and 40 years and with moderate nutrient level consume more carbohydrate and protein (Columns 5-6 and 7-8 of Table 5), while among the older the intake decreases at a faster speed.
-In contrast, the least nourished households only experience the negative impact of age, especially the cohorts aged above 40 (Columns 4 and 7 of Table 5).
-Ethnic differences emerge: the well-nourished ethnic minorities consume less nutrition in all cases.
-Higher prices of meat are detrimental for all households' nutrition, except for those having consumed many carbohydrates (Column 6 of Table 5).
-Food knowledge and other cultural and preference factors also become statistically significant for certain groups.
+Columns 4 and 7 of Table 4 show that while the income elasticities of carbohydrates and protein for urban households in Table 2 are positive in the population deficient in these two nutrients (at the 10% point, or $\tau = 0.1$ of their conditional distributions), these elasticities cease to be statistically significant among better-nourished households (at median or 90%, or $\tau$ =0.5 or 0.9 of their conditional distributions).
+Younger households with average age of household members between 30 and 40 years and with moderate nutrient level consume more carbohydrate and protein (Columns 5-6 and 7-8 of Table 4), while among the older the intake decreases at a faster speed.
+In contrast, the least nourished households only experience the negative impact of age, especially the cohorts aged above 40 (Columns 4 and 7 of Table 4).
+Ethnic differences matter.
+Belonging to the ethnic minority group is associated with lower intake of fat, carbohydrate, or protein, at the 90% point of its conditional distribution, that is, among the better-nourished, ethnic minorities tend to take a smaller amount of nutrient than the ethnic majority, ceterus paribus.
+However, this pattern is reversed for fat or protein at the 10% point of its conditional distribution.
+Among the malnourished, ethnic minorities tend to take a larger amount of nutrient than the ethnic majority, ceterus paribus.

+Higher prices of meat are detrimental for all households' nutrition, except for those having consumed many carbohydrates (Column 6 of Table 4).
+Food knowledge and other cultural and dietarypreference factors also become statistically significant for certain groups.
 However, it is those having at least modest nutrition rather than the least nourished who tend to consume more fat, carbohydrate and protein after knowing more about healthy diet.
-Transport and health services also benefit those with high carbohydrate intake (Column 6 of Table 5), while social services and overall economic development are associated with nutrition improvement for those with the lowest carbohydrate and protein intake (Columns 4-8 of Table 5).
+Transport and health services also benefit those with high carbohydrate intake (Column 6 of Table 4), while social services and overall economic development are associated with nutrition improvement for those with the lowest carbohydrate and protein intake (Columns 4-8 of Table 4).

-For rural households, the positive income-nutrition link is driven by carbohydrate in Column 1 of Table 6, while those consuming much oil and fat reduce their fat intake (Column 3 of Table 6).
-Ethnic minorities consume less fat regardless of their position in the nutrition distribution (Columns 1-3 of Table 6), but no ethnic differences exist in other nutrients.
-Out-migration can increase rural households' fat intake for those with lowest fat consumption (Columns 1-2 of Table 6), and this impact is proportionately large for the least nourished.
-However, only well-nourished households benefit from out-migration and raise their carbohydrate (Column 6 of Table 6).
-Similarly, local off-farm employment benefit fat and protein intake for at least moderately nourished households (Columns 2-3 and 9 of Table 6), but are ineffective means for improving nutritional status of those with lowest and highest nutrient intake.
+For rural households, the positive income-nutrition link is found for carbohydrate at the 10% point in its conditional distribution (Column 4 of Table 5), while the negative link is found between income and fat among those who are already consuming much oil and fat (at the 90% point) (Column 3 of Table 5).
+Ethnic minorities tend to consume less fat regardless of their position in the nutritional distribution (Columns 1-3 of Table 5), but no ethnic differences exist in other nutrients.
+Out-migration can increase rural households' fat intake for those with lowest fat consumption (Columns 1-2 of Table 5). and this impact is proportionately large for the least nourished.
+However, only well-nourished households benefit from out-migration and raise their carbohydrate (Column 6 of Table 5).
+Similarly, local off-farm employment benefit fat and protein intake for at least moderately nourished households (Columns 2-3 and 9 of Table 5), but are ineffective means for improving nutritional status of those with lowest and highest nutrient intake.